-Clients often ask whether I will be keeping what they tell me a secret from immigration authorities, the media, their family and/or their friends.
-I assure them that they have nothing to be concerned about, because as a lawyer I am bound by the rules of solicitor-client privilege.
+Clients often ask whether I, as their lawyer, will be keeping what they tell me a secret from immigration authorities, the media, their family and/or their friends.
+I assure them that they have nothing to be concerned about, because lawyers, and the state, are bound by the rules of solicitor-client privilege.

 Overview of Solicitor-Client Privilege